OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 ##Gulp tasks

-You can test and work with Fabric locally in a number of ways using the tasks listed below.
+You can test and work with Fabric locally in using any of the tasks listed below.

 ###gulp